spollard/josh-works.github.io/_drafts/whiteknuckle-phone-addiction.md

 **Our phones help us escape boredom** Discomfort is "bad", but we're obviously expected to never be bored.
 Boredom can be good.
 Interesting things come from boredom. [link to resource about why boredom is good]().

-If you reframe your view of boredom from something to avoid to something to pursue, this whole smartphone addition thing becomes much more managable.
+If you reframe your view of boredom from something to avoid to something to pursue, this whole smartphone addition thing becomes much more manageable.

 **Our phones keep us from actual focus** Focus is sustained mental effort on something that is hard.
 The ability to maintain mental focus over extended time is a bit of a super power these days.
 [Deep work]() makes this point abundantly clear.